Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 ## Building the Application
 Duration: 7

-The application itself is a simple one and has been broken down into three parts.
+The application itself has been broken down into three parts.

 * The building of the application package on the provider and the sharing of the lookup database with the application.
 * The building of the application install script which contains the functionality to accept an IP address, look it up in the database we just shared with the application and write back enhanced data from the application.